sql-js/sql.js/README.md

 - Install the EMSDK, [as described here](https://emscripten.org/docs/getting_started/downloads.html)
 - Run `npm run rebuild`

-In order to enable extensions like JSON1 or FTS5, change the CFLAGS in the [Makefile](Makefile) and rebuild:
+In order to enable extensions like FTS5, change the CFLAGS in the [Makefile](Makefile) and rebuild:

 ``` diff
 CFLAGS = \